splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

 .. _disable_log_collection:

-Disable log data collection in the Collector
+Disable log data in the Collector
 ------------------------------------------------------------

-By default, the Splunk Distribution of the OpenTelemetry Collector collects and send logs through a logs pipeline that uses the Splunk HEC exporter.
+By default, the Splunk Distribution of the OpenTelemetry Collector collects and send logs to Observability Cloud through a logs pipeline that uses the Splunk HEC exporter.

-If you need to disable log data collection, for example because you're using Log Observer Connect, set ``log_data_enabled`` to ``false`` in the ``splunk_hec`` exporter of your Collector configuration file:
+If you need to disable log data export to Observability Cloud, for example because you're using Log Observer Connect, set ``log_data_enabled`` to ``false`` in the ``splunk_hec`` exporter of your Collector configuration file:

 .. code-block:: yaml
    :emphasize-lines: 6, 7